Chronic Fatigue: Top 8 Nutrient Deficiencies and Solutions

 Blood Sugar Imbalances

 When cortisol is constantly spiking due to blood sugar imbalances, your body has a decreased ability to make digestive enzymes.
 As discussed above, digestive enzymes are critical to the absorption of nutrients from foods.
-Therefore, blood sugar imbalances can lead to nutrient deficiencies.
+Therefore, blood sugar imbalances can lead to nutrient deficiencies and chronic fatigue issues.

 Testing for Chronic Fatigue